exercism/v3/languages/fsharp/exercises/concept/records/.docs/instructions.md

 - `Name`: the coach's name, of type `string`.
 - `FormerPlayer`: indicates if the coach was a former player, of type `bool`.

-Define the `Record` record with the following two fields:
+Define the `Stats` record with the following two fields:

 - `Wins`: the number of wins, of type `int`.
 - `Losses`: the number of losses, of type `int`.